 Mr. Seltzer’s matters include representing:

-- Multiple companies, including global healthcare, pharmaceutical, hospitality, and other entities in investigations of potential violations of the Foreign Corrupt Practices Act and other international laws and company policies, including multiple investigations in Southeast Asia
+- Multiple companies in various industries in investigations of potential violations of the Foreign Corrupt Practices Act and other international laws and company policies

 - A healthcare company in an investigation by the UK Serious Fraud Office resulting in a declination